inpsyde/top-selling-products/.github/CONTRIBUTING.md

 * Wait for feedback.
 The team looks at pull requests on a regular basis.

 # License
-By contributing code, you grant its use under the [MIT License](../LICENSE).
+By contributing code, you grant its use under this [License](../LICENSE).